About the Akeneo category

 1.1 Steps

-1. In Alumio Dashboard, go to Clients > HTTPS Client.
-Create a new HTTP Client and select Akeneo HTTP Client as the prototype of the HTTP Client.
+1. In the Alumio Dashboard, go to Clients > HTTPS Client.
+Create a new HTTP Client and select the Akeneo HTTP Client as the prototype of the HTTP Client.

-Note : We recommend to use Body as Authentication Method.
+Note: We recommend using Body as an Authentication Method.

 3. Press “Grant Access to Akeneo”.